Crossing the language barriers

 This is what we learn from a report by the BBC’s education correspondent, Sean Coughlan.
 Not only are German universities now offering English language programmes, they are even providing them to international students without charging them any tuition fees.
 How this model is financially viable could be a matter of discussion, but in the meantime it has moved Germany into top position in a league table, compiled by the British Council, of countries most friendly to overseas students – well ahead of the United Kingdom and the United States.
 For now the number of student places available under this model is still limited, but if this kind of provision is expanded it could have major implications.

 German universities are still not in the top league of research institutions, and they will still find it difficult to match the attractions of the Ivy League and Oxbridge.
 But they may nevertheless develop a growing number of international students and graduates who will become ambassadors for them in their home countries.
 Just as English becomes more and more the dominant language globally of both trade and scholarship, its country (or countries) of origin may lose ground.
-The globalisation of higher education may yet involve many unexpected elements.Explore posts in the same categories: higher education
+The globalisation of higher education may yet involve many unexpected elements.higher education